ma08/chrome-link-copy/README.md

 Using this extension, the copied link is this `http://en.wikipedia.org/wiki/Led_Zeppelin`

 Now working for Google Images too.
 Using the `Copy Image Url` by chrome gives you an url which is obfuscated and very hard to use in chat, comments and such.
-Using this image gives you the actual image url.
+Using this extension gives you the actual image url.
 ![alt tag](http://imgur.com/gEAMWrD.png)

 Now working for Facebook too.